"You put fire to everything you touch McNulty, and then you walk away while it burns!"

 is in particular danger

-of the Poisonous Friend if they suspect them of making the master "vulnerable".
+of the Poisonous Friend if they suspect them of making the master "vulnerable"

 Though sometimes introduced as anti-heroes or turncoats from the other side, they cease to be those things because they place their fundamental loyalty upon the shoulders of their "master".
 Basically they become a good guy's secretly-evil minion, or a bad guy's much-badder sidekick

-This character is often used when writers don't want to stain the "innocent" master's hands but still need a way to deal with those pesky defeated enemies.
+This character is often used when writers don't want to stain the "innocent" master's hands, but still need a way to deal with those pesky defeated enemies.
 Even friends who have been explicitly told to behave or otherwise decided to hold back can still function in this regard if they have done something bad or really bad

 enough to intimidate the villains.
 If a particularly noble

-hero cannot wrong anyone
+and idealistic hero cannot wrong anyone

 , but has a particularly cruel